GabrieleGroppo/kubepattern-doc/README.md

 # This is the official KubePattern documentation
-The documentation is built over [Docusaurus](https://docusaurus.io/) ♥️
+The documentation is built on [Docusaurus](https://docusaurus.io/) ♥️